-Petty cash vouchers are essential and here’s why
+Petty cash vouchers are essential in 2024 and here’s why

 We’re all about proper documentation here at Pleo.